Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 ## Part Four

-The Warden took her to a tea house that stayed open all night for the Pattern Day crowds.
+The Warden took her to a tea house that stayed open all night.

 Not arrested.
 Not dragged.
 Just... taken, with a grip on her elbow that was firm enough to be a command and gentle enough to be a request. Àrnnav went because she didn't have a choice, because Vèircai's people were still out there, because the documents against her chest were burning with urgency and she didn't know what to do with them.

-The tea house was crowded with revelers—people celebrating the holiday, drinking and laughing and living their comfortable lives.
+The tea house was crowded with late-night patrons—people drinking and talking and living their comfortable lives.
 Vàscalìn led her to a table in the corner, away from the noise, and ordered tea neither of them would touch.

 "Àrnnav Vonalnòc."
 The Warden used her Lineless designation, the technical term for someone without family name or registration.
 "Pattern-constrained.
 Recently Bound.
 Tòvismaht Vèszttar—Thorn-marked, Maze-path."
 She set her seal on the table between them.
 "You've stolen documents from a merchant family that implicate them in pattern fraud going back three generations.
 You're carrying evidence that could destroy half the wealthy houses in Fonváros."